thisiserico/preferences/code-semantics/test-doubles/README.md

 ```

 That's what we need right on top within the `whenDeletingTheSpace` test helper.
 We make it come into play only when no
-other expectations have been declared with the `AnyTimes`.
+other expectations have been declared with the `AnyTimes` indicator.
 Notice that in this case, it's a fully fledged double:
 both a mock and a stub.
 A mock as we set up an expectation regarding the output parameter and a stub forcing a
 concrete return value.
 Which in this case, represents a space with no restrictions to be removed.